hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 IIIB, flanged valves and fittings usually exhibit lower resistance coefficients than screwed valves and fittings.
 The resistance coefficients decrease with the increasing size of most valves and fittings.

-Component (minor) losses can be summed together with the pipe losses to determine an overall frictional loss for the system.
+Component (minor) losses can be summed together with the pipe losses to determine an overall frictional loss for the system, producing the equation

 =+=
 $$ \Delta h_{LOSS} = \Delta h_f = {({fL \over D} + ΣK) * {v^2 \over 2g}} $$
 =+=

+where:

+- *f* = pipe friction factor
+- L = pipe length in <units us = "feet" metric = "meters"/>
+- D = pipe inside diameter in <units us = "feet" metric = "meters"/>
+- ΣK = sum of the minor losses, which includes losses across valves

 Cast iron flanged elbows and drainage-type elbows may be expected to approximate pipe bends.
-Values of the resistance coefficient (k) may be taken from Section IIIB.
-The solid line curves in Fig. IIIB-SA are given by Reference 12a of Section VI with the range of scatter of the test points as indicated.
+Values of the resistance coefficient (K) may be taken from Section IIIB.
+The solid line curves in Fig. IIIB-5A are given by Reference 12a of Section VI with the range of scatter of the test points as indicated.
 The broken line curves may be used as a guide to probable resistance coefficients for intermediate values of the relative roughness factor ε/D. A value of ε = 0.00085 feet will be satisfactory for uncoated